 Virginia Shannon Fendrick, American Revolutionary Soldiers of Franklin County, Pennsylvania (Chambersburg, PA: Historical Works Committee of the Franklin County Chapter of the D.A.R., 1969) (copyright 1944) 180.

 Biographical Annals of Franklin County, Pennsylvania, Volume I (Chicago: The Genealogical Publishing Co., 1905) 126-28.

 S. P. Bates, History of Franklin County, Pennsylvania (Chicago: Warner, Beers & Company, 1887) 68.

-Lancaster Co., PA Will Book J: 208, will of Adam Rankin of Lancaster dated and proved in 1747 naming sons James, William, and Jeremiah and daughter Esther Rankin Dunwoody.
+Lancaster Co., PA Will Book J: 208, will of Adam Rankin of Lancaster dated and proved in 1747 naming children James, William, Jeremiah, and Esther Rankin Dunwoody.
 For proof that Adam Rankin’s wife was Mary Steele Alexander, see the article here.

-Rev. Robert Davidson, History of the Presbyterian Church in the State of Kentucky (New York: R. Carter, 1847) has good information about Rev. Adam Rankin, a son of Jeremiah #1 and Rhoda Craig.
-It states that Jeremiah #1 died when Rev. Adam was five, which would be 1760.
-Rev. Davidson’s book is available online as a pdf at this link.
+Rev. Robert Davidson, History of the Presbyterian Church in the State of Kentucky (New York: R. Carter, 1847) has information about Rev. Adam Rankin, son of Jeremiah #1 and Rhoda Craig Rankin.
+It says Jeremiah #1 died in 1760, when Rev. Adam was five.
+The book is available online here.

 Jeremiah #2’s last appearance on the Fayette Co., KY tax lists was in 1803.
 He definitely died by 1808, when his son Samuel was identified as a ward in a guardian’s bond.